natgo/wt-wiki-scraper/wikitext-transpiled/ground/E.B.R.%20(1951).md

 '''Cons:'''

 * Relies on roads heavily as mobility on loose surfaces is quite poor
+* Overall poor survivability due to thin overall armour, the fuel tanks in particular is prone to exploding when being hit
 * Thin side armour can be penetrated by anything more powerful than .30 cals: heavy MGs and autocannons (e.g. [[M16 MGMC]], [[Wirbelwind]]) are considerably dangerous
 * Steering radius is quite large, navigation in confined environment can be awkward
 * M61 shell cannot reliably penetrate tanks like [[StuG III G]], [[T14]], [[KV-1E]]